XANi/toolbox/doc/Ceph.md

 Note that create options cant modify existing permissions, you have to use `auth caps` for it

 * `ceph auth get-or-create client.nagios mon 'allow r'` - create nagios user with rights to monitor and return his key
-* `ceph auth get-or-create client.hypervisor mon 'allow r' osd 'allow class-read object_prefix rbd_children, rwx pool=volumes'` - create user with enough rights for libvirt to use storage on 'volumes'
+* `ceph auth get-or-create client.hypervisor mon 'allow r' osd 'allow class-read object_prefix rbd_children, allow rwx pool=volumes'` - create user with enough rights for libvirt to use storage on 'volumes'
 * `ceph-authtool -C -n client.hypervisor --gen-key keyring` - name is of type.user format so clients are `client.name`, osds are `osd.0` etc
 * `ceph auth list` - list auth
 * `ceph auth caps client.hypervisor osd 'allow rw pool=volumes'` - modify permissions for user. `''` for none.
 You **have to** specify all (mon+osd, or mon+osd+mds), if you dont it will zero out other permissions.
 So if you change osd perms, copy-paste mon permissions too